aaronkyle/social-development/context/thematic-issues/migration.md

+## Role and Purpose of a Migration Management Plan

+The overarching goal is to successfully define and implement measures to manage in-migration and to avoid, prevent, and mitigate the direct and indirect adverse impacts associated with project-induced in-migration.
+Specific goals include:

+* Limiting the rate of population influx / minimising in-migration of speculative job seekers
+* Avoiding and/or mitigating adverse effects of project-induced in-migration on local populations (especially vulnerable groups)
+* Addressing adverse social dynamics brought about by in-migration

+Project-induced in-migration may substantially change the context in which thea project operates.
+An influx of migrants may affect the local environment and the means by which project-affected communities secure their livelihoods.
+In-migration may contribute to fundamental (and perhaps disruptive and undesirable) socio-economic change to the population.
+In-migration may even result in increased project costs and risks and ultimately may affect the project’s ‘social license to operate.’

+Developing a management plan for project-induced in-migration is essential to minimise incremental costs (in terms of costs avoided) or manage risk.
+Effective planning for project induced in-migration can help to manage processes of environmental and social change and to ensure that local people participate in and benefit from the project to the greatest extent possible—helping WBN to ensure that the project has a positive developmental impact overall.
+A pro-active approach to migration management requires leadership and timely decision-making to allow integration of social criteria into project design.
+Where management is reactive and occurs relatively late in the project cycle, when in-migrants are on the doorstep and their impacts are tangible, resources are mostly likely to be diverted into impact mitigation programmes—making it difficult to achieve the objectives outlined in the paragraph above.
+This component attempts to identify steps necessary to develop and implement at pro-active approach to migration management.

+According to IFC analysis, mining sector projects can reasonably expect that every formal job with the mine creates 3-10 additional jobs in the project area.
+Thus, a project that estimates that 8,000 to 12,000 workers will be hired for construction activities beyond those involved in current project activities, an additional 24,000 to 120,000 jobs for non-project in-migrants can reasonably be estimated—including opportunities for petty traders and small-scale service providers, particularly during large construction phases.

 ## Planning Challenges for Managing Migration and Associated Impacts

 National policies and strategies to manage the consequences of migration have generally not kept pace with growing challenges related to the volume, speed, and diversity of the modern migration phenomenon—often failing to sufficiently identify not only the determining factors of migration, but also mechanisms for its effective management.
 In the context of healthcare, for example, Governments often attempt to create screening controls aimed at excluding migrants with certain health conditions, using security and disease prevention.
 Strict migration controls, however, often increase the use of clandestine and dangerous entry methods—in turn compromising the well-being of migrants such as by increasing their exposure to exploitation and sexual and gender-based violence (WHO 2010: 8-10).